Here's Why Cory Booker Is Leading The Charge Against Amazon

 The letter cited concerns about Smalls’ firing.
 “The right to organize is a bedrock of our economy, responsible for many of the greatest advances achieved by workers over generations,” the letter says.
 The senators also expressed dismay regarding leaked memos, first published by VICE, that showed Amazon executives planned a smear campaign against Smalls, who is Black, by playing into racist stereotypes by painting Smalls as “not smart or articulate.”

-“Like all businesses grappling with the ongoing coronavirus pandemic, we are evaluating and making changes in real-time and encourage anyone to compare our overall pay, benefits, and speed in which we’re managing this crisis to other retailers and major employers across the country,” Amazon said in a statement to Recode.
+“Like all businesses grappling with the ongoing coronavirus pandemic, we are evaluating and making changes in real-time and encourage anyone to compare our overall pay, benefits, and speed in which we’re managing this crisis to other retailers and major employers across the country,” Amazon spokesperson Av Zammit said in a statement to Refinery29.

+The company has laid out the policies they plan on rolling out in a blog post on their website.
+"We’ve implemented a broad suite of new benefits changes for employees in our operations and logistics network including an additional $2 per hour, 2x base pay for overtime, and paid time off benefits for regular part-time and seasonal employees," said Zammit.
+"We are encouraging those who are unwell to stay home and taking extreme measures to keep people safe in our buildings."

 In their letter, the senators laid out a series of questions they are asking Amazon to respond to by April 14, which include how Amazon will ensure workers have access to the necessary safety equipment, protocols around company response when a worker tests positive for COVID-19, and whether Amazon will “assure the public and its employees that they will allow their workers to freely and publicly address concerns they have in the workplace without fear of retribution.”